xyzy10/bash/README.md

 ```

 tar_each.sh
-  It will gzip each file inside the the given dir, and put into a new directory at the same level call compressed_log.
+  It will gzip each file inside the the given dir, and put into a new directory at the same level call compressed.
 It will skip the common compression extension like .tgz .zip .7z .rar .bz2 .gz etc (for detail see the tar_each.sh)

 ```
 tar_each dir/